CBIIT/crdc-datahub-cli-uploader/README.md

     This utility class is for access designated s3 bucket based on temp credetails and upload files to the bucket.

 6) file_uploader.py
-    This class is for upload valid study files from local to S3 bucket.
+    This class is for upload valid study files (big files) and metadata files (small files) from local to S3 bucket.